TRAINING METHODS

 BALANCED TRAINING

 We have worked with and around dozens of trainers across the country over the last decade and we can say without a doubt that balanced training, using both corrections and rewards, yields the best training results.
 It is our belief that training is customizable for each dog because each dog falls somewhere on the training spectrum.
 Some dogs do incredibly well with focus on rewards with no corrections, a rarity to be sure.
 However, most do great with a focus on rewards and corrections when appropriate.
-At the end of the day, every living organisms behavior is shaped by its positive and negative experiences.
-These experiences make up the reward and corrective history which in turn plays a major role in the decision making of that organism.
+At the end of the day, every animals’ behavior is shaped by its positive and negative experiences.
+These experiences make up the reward and corrective history which in turn plays a major role in the decision making of that animal .
 That is why balanced training works for every dog!

 REWARDS